 For Western citizens and elites pondering what good their power might do, consider the development stage of the target country.
 It’s simply enough to overthrow a middle-class democracy and replace it with another middle-class democracy.
 But to build a middle-class democracy over top of a poor tribal dictatorship is always a recipe for disaster.
 When it comes to discussing how to end the Syrian Civil War and destroy the Islamic State, it may well be best to accept that whatever replaces Assad must be quite similar to him.

-This story originally appeared at Geopolitics Made Super, March 9, 2016.
+This story first appeared at Geopolitics Made Super, March 9, 2016.